National cultural leaders to headline Barrow Arts Dividend Summit at University of Cumbria

 Barrow-in-Furness will take centre stage this June as two influential cultural figures, Darren Henley and Wayne Hemingway, lead a landmark summit focused on the transformative power of arts and culture.

-Taking place on 8 June at the University of Cumbria’s Barrow campus, the Barrow Arts Dividend Summit will bring together civic leaders, creatives and community partners to shape the town’s cultural future.
+Taking place on 8 June at the University of Cumbria’s Barrow campus, the Barrow Arts Dividend Summit will bring together civic leaders, creatives and community partners in recognition of the reality that regeneration does not happen without culture.

 Darren Henley, Chief Executive of Arts Council England and author of The Arts Dividend, has been a leading national voice on how investment in culture drives happier lives, stronger communities and economic growth.
 His presence signals the national significance of Barrow’s ambitions and its growing role within the UK’s cultural landscape.

-Joining him is Wayne Hemingway MBE, Chair of Barrow Creative and one of the UK’s most respected designers and place makers.
+Joining him is Wayne Hemingway MBE, one of the UK’s most respected designers and place makers.
 As co-founder of HemingwayDesign and the iconic Red or Dead fashion label, Hemingway has spent decades transforming towns and cities through creative, people-centred design.
-His work spans regeneration, festivals and community-led cultural development, making him a key figure in shaping Barrow’s next chapter.
+His work spans regeneration, festivals and community-led cultural development, and as an Honorary Fellow of the university, he is a key figure in helping the university contribute to shaping Barrow’s next chapter.

-The summit will explore how creativity can power Barrow’s transformation, aligning with major regeneration plans and ambitions for UK Town of Culture 2028.
-With Henley and Hemingway at the forefront, discussions will bridge national policy and local lived experience – ensuring Barrow’s cultural strategy is both ambitious and grounded.
+The summit will explore how creativity can power Barrow’s transformation, aligning with major regeneration plans.
+With Henley and Hemingway at the forefront, discussions will bridge national policy and local lived experience – ensuring artist-led approaches are ambitious, collaborative and grounded.

 The summit is designed to move beyond discussion, producing clear outcomes including: